Understanding Capillary Shunts: A Deep Dive into Blood Flow Regulation

 Q: Are capillary shunts the same as arteriovenous malformations (AVMs)?

 A: No, while both involve direct connections between arteries and veins, AVMs are structural abnormalities characterized by tangled masses of abnormal blood vessels, often congenital.
-Capillary shunts are normal physiological structures with regulatory functions.
+Capillary shunts are normal physiological structures with regulatory functions That's the part that actually makes a difference..

 Q: Can capillary shunts be visualized?